 How to apply

-- Applications opened on 1st of September 2020 for Engineers commencing our Programme on 1st of Sept 2021.
+- Applications open September 2021 for Engineers commencing our Programme on 1st of Sept 2022.

 - Level 8 or 9 degree is required

 - To apply you should be an upcoming or recent graduate of Process & Chemical Engineering, Mechanical Engineering, Manufacturing Engineering, Mechatronics, Design or Automation Engineering.

 - We encourage you to apply as soon as possible.
 We will be conducting video interviews throughout September and October.

 - Please read our Frequently Asked Questions before you start the application process.
 These questions are very important to ensure you have a seamless application experience.